 For example, 23% of them will plan their shopping trips around paperless coupons.
 Another 23% will create a digital shopping list on their phones to refer to while shopping, and 30% will download an app to manage their spending.
-These are highly valuable coupon facts, particularly when developing new mobile platforms for coupon users.
+These are highly valuable coupon facts, particularly in the context of increasing mobile commerce growth.

 14. More than half of consumers think couponing should be easier.

 The coupon market is bigger than ever, but it has also become more fragmented.
 This complicates things for consumers, who have to use multiple apps and websites to find the deal that best suits their needs.
 According to coupon use statistics, 58% of shoppers think that redeeming coupons should be made easier.
 On that note, 49% of consumers say they would use coupons more often if the process were more straightforward.